easafe/purescript-flame/docs/events.md

 `model` and `message` are now grouped in a record. `display` is a function to arbitrarily re-render the view.

-Let's rewrite the dice application using the effectful strategy:
+Let's rewrite the dice application using the effectful updates

 ```haskell
 type Model = Maybe Int